Kush69420/Smart-Stock-Predicting-system/README.md

 - pandas 2.1.3
 - numpy 1.26.2

-### Step 4A: Initialize the Database (Option 1: Sample Data)
+### Step 4: Initialize the Database

+Choose one of the following options:

+#### Option 1: Sample Data (Quick Testing)

-Create the SQLite database with sample data (10 products, 5 suppliers, 180 days of sales):
+Create the SQLite database with synthetic sample data (10 products, 5 suppliers, 180 days of sales):
 ```bash
 python db_setup.py
 ```